Call (302) 853-2853

 How long does the work take?

 Light correction (polish + sealant) is a single day.
 Full correction with multiple stages takes 1-2 days.
-Heavy restoration requiring wet sanding is 2-4 days depending on severity.
+Heavy restoration requiring multi-stage dry sanding is 2-4 days depending on severity.
 I don't rush the process because proper technique at each stage determines the final result.

 Instant Estimate